 We recommend that prospective law students keep a written budget (in a notebook, a spreadsheet, or using an online app).
 By keeping track of all your expenses, you'll be in better control of how you spend your resources.
 As the old saying goes, "Live like a student while you are a student so you can live like a lawyer when you are a lawyer."

-Syracuse University College of Law is pleased to announce that it is offering all Law students MAX by AccessLex®, a comprehensive personal finance program designed exclusively for law students and available at no cost to users.
+Syracuse University College of Law happy to continue working with AccessLex Institute to provide all Law students MAX by AccessLex®, a comprehensive personal finance program designed exclusively for law students and available at no cost to users.